WanderPals/prd/template/9-design.md

 *Any special infrastructure requirements.*

 The application is developed using a combination of frontend and backend technologies.
 It undergoes rigorous testing, including unit tests, integration tests, and end-to-end tests, to ensure functionality and reliability.
 Continuous Integration (CI) and Continuous Deployment (CD) pipelines are utilized to automate testing and deployment processes.
-The application is deployed on smartphones via standard app distribution platforms such as Google Play Store.

 - **Configuring Tests in the Build Process**: Integrate test execution into the build process with Gradle.
 Configure build steps to automatically execute both unit and integration tests during deployment.